kjvarga/sitemap_generator/README.md

   )
   ```

-  Where the first argument is the S3 bucket name, and the rest are keyword argument options which
+  Where the first argument is the S3 bucket name, followed by optional arguments for an ACL and cache control header,
-  are passed directly to the AWS client.
+  and the rest are keyword argument options which are passed directly to the AWS client.

   See https://docs.aws.amazon.com/sdk-for-ruby/v2/api/Aws/S3/Client.html#initialize-instance_method
   for a full list of supported options.